 IG is heavily regulated, with licenses from several bodies.
 This covers the FCA, ASIC, and others.
 The parent company – IG Group Holdings plc, is listed on the London Stock Exchange with a market capitalisation of just below £3 billion.
 Getting started with this penny stock app requires a minimum deposit of £250.
 You can instantly fund your account with a debit/credit card through the app if using an Android.
 However, iOS users must do this through the main IG website.

 Plus500 is a global trading platform that specialises in CFDs.
-This covers everything from commodities and indices to bonds and cryptocurrencies.
+This covers everything from commodities and indices to cryptocurrencies.
 Additionally, the Plus500 platform is home to thousands of stock CFDs from heaps of international markets.
 Many of these instruments come with a share price of less than $5 – ensuring that that sit within the remit of penny stocks.

 You can trade at Plus500 without paying any fees or commissions, other than the spread.
 We find that during standard market hours, the spreads are competitive on this platform.
 Plus500 also offers a fully-fledged mobile app – which is available for Android and iOS users.
 As you will be traded penny stock CFDs, you will always have the option of going long or short.
 Put simply, this means that you stand to make gains irrespective of how the markets are performing.